Swim Sail Cruise – Gulf of Hisaronu

 There are numerous flights from all over Europe to a major airport of Dalaman.
 Dalaman is the closest to Marmaris and it is best to fly there if you can.
 Overseas flights often connect you via Istanbul.
 Transfer by car/van from Dalaman airport takes about 1h 20 min and from Antalya about 2.5 hours.
-You can contact us and we will help you arrange transfer to wait for you at the airport.
 When you arrive to Marmaris by ferry from Rhodes we can meet you at the ferry office and take you to our boat.

 2) Fly to Rhodes, Greece and take a ferry

 You can travel to Marmaris via Rhodes (Greece) by boat ferry line (1 hr journey).
 You can book the ticket online at www.yesilmarmarislines.com.
 It costs 70 Eur return way.
 The daily ferry times of arrival and departure are matched well with our cruise departure/arrival in Marmaris.
 You can arrive by ferry on Day 01 and leave on Day 08 or stay longer after our trip if you want.